sourcegraph/handbook/content/product/design/index.md

 ## Working with design / requesting design work

-Working with design should feel fluid, you should be able to open an issue or bring up a concern in slack, and receive actionable feedback: either implementable, or a call to explore further.
+Working with design should feel fluid, you should be able to open an issue or bring up a concern in Slack, and receive actionable feedback: either implementable, or a call to explore further.

-You should also not feel limited to words, images (sketches, or references made by editing the broswer DOM) are also encouraged.
+You should also not feel limited to words, images (sketches, or references made by editing the browser DOM) are also encouraged.

 ### Tracking design priorities